pgree/fastNoNo/README.md

 An R package that fits fast approximations to Bayesian hierarchical linear regression models using numerical linear algebra and low dimensional Gaussian quadrature.
-For more details see the following paper:
+This is an implementation of the method described in Greengard et al. (2022).

 * Philip Greengard, Jeremy Hoskins, Charles C. Margossian, Jonah Gabry, Andrew Gelman, and Aki Vehtari.
 (2022).
 Fast methods for posterior inference of two-group normal-normal models.
 To appear, [Bayesian Analysis](http://www.stat.columbia.edu/~gelman/research/published/two_group_fastnono.pdf)